-The UK Regulations were the result of a "copy-out" approach to transposition adopted by the Cabinet

-Office and so, with a small number of areas that are notable exceptions, very closely mirrored the wording of the corresponding Directive.
+The 2015 and 2016 regulations were the result of a 'copy-out' approach to transposition adopted by the Cabinet Office and so, with a small number of notable exceptions, very closely mirror the wording of the corresponding directive.

 The PCR 2015 did, however, also include a package of new rules that are domestic in origin, being a product of UK government public procurement policy.
 These new rules are applicable to below threshold contracts (see Practice note, Additional requirements for below and above threshold contracts (Part 4, PCR 2015)).